Bogdan-uas/my-furst-proget/README.md

-# my-furst-proget-irl
+# my-furst-proget

-my furst proget irl
+my furst proget

 This is my first project